Afghan Australians: 20th century

 During the 1980s Soviet–Afghan War and the Afghanistan civil wars of the 1990s (1989–1992, 1992–1996, and 1996–2001), over 7,000 Afghans arrived in Australia.

 Afghan refugees, along with those of other nationalities claiming asylum in Australia, have been victims of human rights abuses in immigration detention centres.
 One publicised story in 2019 was of an Afghan doctor who studied in China and then claimed asylum in Australia, becoming demoralised during six years in detention and committing suicide in a Brisbane hotel.

+Inmates

+Several Afghanistan-born individuals were imprisoned in New South Wales during the 19th and 20th centuries, with their records included in the Gaol Inmates/Prisoners Photos Index (1870-1930).